aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Dafny is still complaining.
 Let's think about this.
 `ParseAwsKmsResource` does not have any `ensures` on it.
+Dafny know now that it is possible for `ParseAwsKmsResource` to succeed or fail, but not under what conditions.
 So Dafny is unable to make any connection between the `AwsKmsResource` and the input `string`.
 So let's fix that.